cyrillnussbaumer/Aspect-Resizer/README.md

 - **Bulk Processing:** Crop a single image to multiple formats at once
 - **Custom Sizes:** Add your own custom dimensions for specialized needs
 - **Downloadable Results:** Download individual images or all formats as a ZIP file
-- **User-Friendly Interface:** Organized by platform with collapsible sections
+- **Modern Interface:** Clean, flat design with intuitive platform organization
 - **Offline Capable:** Works without an internet connection

 ## 🌐 Supported Platforms